Reviews You Can Rely On

 Battery Life

-Unfortunately, the Milwaukee M12 Fuel exhibited one of the worst performances we've seen from a 12 volt system, failing to finish three full rounds of testing.
-Fortunately, poor battery life is somewhat offset by one of the fastest chagrin times, meaning you'll be able to return to your task more quickly than with other models.
+Unfortunately, the Milwaukee M12 Fuel exhibited one of the worst performances we've seen from a 12-volt system, failing to finish three full rounds of our power-draining trials before it died.
+Fortunately, poor battery life is somewhat offset by one of the fastest charging times, meaning you'll be able to return to your task more quickly than with other models.

 milwaukee m12 fuel installation drill driver kit 2505-22 - battery life isn't exceptional, but with a fast recharging rate and...